unruli/unruli/README.md

 ## 🤝 Open to Collaborate!
 I’m looking to connect with like-minded researchers and developers working on:

-- ML & AI Research Projects
+- ML & AI Research Project
 - NLP & Speech AI Projects
 - Applications of AI in **Education** and **Healthcare**